Yaglom Limit via Holley Inequality: The periodic case

 Moreover, for any other qsd $\nu$, one has $\nu_\star(\,\cdot\,| \S_j) \prec \nu(\,\cdot\,| \S_j)$ for all~$j$. \\ v.
 If moreover $Q$ is such that $\nu\prec \nu'$ implies $a(\nu)\le a(\nu')$, then $\nu_\star=\nu_{\min}$. \end{theorem}

 Before giving the proof, we discuss the particular case of the $p$-$q$ random walk.
 As an application of the above theorem, we prove convergence of the Yaglom limit to the minimal qsd based on monotonicity of trajectories.
-This provides an alternative proof to that of Seneta and Vere-Jones~\cite{seneta-verejones}.

 The \emph{$p$-$q$ discrete-time random walk} is defined as follows.
 Consider the periodic random walk with transition probabilities

 The chain has period $2$ and, starting from $\delta_1$, the walk visits odd sites at even times and vice-versa.
 The qsd's for this random walk satisfy~(\ref{qsdpqr}) as before.
 The minimal qsd $\nu_{\min}$ is given by~(\ref{a18}), and the remaining qsd's are given by~(\ref{qsd}).
 The cyclic subclasses are $\S_1=2\N -1$ and $\S_2=2\N$.